artsilva/example_node_typescript_postrgresql/README.md

 # example_node_typescript_postrgresql

-Archetype for NODE Typescript and PosgreSQL
+Archetype for NODE Typescript and PosgreSQL with an user CRUD example API

 ## Installation